DANS-KNAW/dd-dataverse-ingest/docs/description.md

 Deposit directories
 -------------------

 The datasets are prepared as deposit directories (or "deposits" for short) in the ingest area.
-There are the following types of deposit directories:

-### Simple

-A directory with the following structure:
+A deposit is a directory with the following structure:

 ```text
 087920d1-e37d-4263-84c7-1321e3ecb5f8